VedashreeD/data-integration-challenge/README.md

 4. Restocking Based on Weather:
 The system also checks the stock status of products and recommends which out-of-stock products should be restocked based on weather conditions.

-Cold products should be restocked if the temperature is above 75°F.
+5. Cold products should be restocked if the temperature is above 75°F.
 Hot products should be restocked if the temperature is below 50°F.

+6. The Weather API can be used by toggling the `USE_API_KEY` in the env file, set due to daily usage limits.